-There have been a number of recent business scandals and corporate collapses that were the direct result of poor ethics.
-These recent issues have led to a call for a higher standard of business ethics, further regulations and training in ethics.
-It is important to understand that to effectively impact the ethics of a company, it must begin in the boardroom.
+Business scandals and corporate collapses may be the direct result of poor ethics.
+Each scandal leads to a call for a higher standard of business ethics, further regulations and training in ethics.
+It is important to understand that effectively impacting the ethics of a company begins in the boardroom.
 Ethics are intrinsically a vital aspect of every business decision; it is inextricably bound to the very culture of a company.
 The culture and ethics seen in the boardroom reveal the ultimate aggregate culture and ethics of the company as a whole.

 In recent years, there has been no shortage of business scandals and corporate collapses associated with poor ethics.
 The actions of many of the key executives, and the mute attitudes of their directors, have come under public scrutiny.
 There have been allegations of fraudulent management, corruption and bribery, just to name a few.
 These cases, and many others like them, have created cause for concern in relation to business ethics.